identity-com/docs/docs/tutorial/gateway-protocol.md

 The gatekeeper fee is 100 and the network percentage is 500 (5%) The gatekeeper will receive 95 and the network will receive 5.

-The fees.token and supportedTokens.key must be the same.
-Order doesn't matter.
+The `fees.token` for network and `tokenFees.token` for gatekeeper must match `supportedTokens.key`, order doesn't matter.
-The network and the gatekeeper must have a matching token.
+The network and the gatekeeper must have at least one matching token to do a pass operation.
 You can specify a different fee for each pass operation issue, refresh, expire and verify.

 ```ts